GoLearnToCode/kiei924-winter15-chi/weeks/3/homework.md

   - Alert
   - Etc.

-Commit and sync your changes to your Github account no later than 11:59pm on Thursday.
+Commit and sync your changes to your Github account no later than 5:59pm on Wednesday.